wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-deployment-overview.md

 There are two load-balancing options for the host pool:

 - *Breadth-first* - This option is the default configuration for new non-persistent host pools.
-Distributes new user sessions across all available session hosts in the host pool.
+Breadth-first load balancing distributes new user sessions across all available session hosts in the host pool.
 When you configure breadth-first load balancing, you may set a maximum session limit per session host in the host pool.
 - *Depth-first* - Distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.
 When you configure depth-first load balancing, you must set a maximum session limit per session host in the host pool.

 ### Application group